skasim/gm-fabric-jvm/documentation/AclRestFilter.md

 # Overview
-This document discusses how to set up the AclRestFilter and configure it to protect HTTP and HTTPS endpoints in the your micro-service.
+This document discusses how to set up the AclRestFilter and configure it to protect HTTP and HTTPS endpoints in the your microservice.

 # Prerequisites